Puma Heritage Estate Planning Service

 See example of the total charges over 5 years

-In our view, in recent years Puma Heritage has matured.
-Its loan book has grown from £11.2 million in 2015 to £135 million today.
-By attracting new assets, Puma Heritage should be able to spread its operating costs as they are shared across a larger pool of loans.
-What’s more, the business has been able to use its greater size to increase diversification and lend to higher quality professional borrowers, who require greater amounts of capital.
+In our view, Puma Heritage has matured in recent years.
+Its assets under management have grown from £11.2 million in 2015 to £155 million today.
+Continuing to attract new assets should allow the service to spread its operating costs as they are shared across a larger pool of assets.
+What’s more, the business has been able to use its greater size to increase diversification and lend to higher quality borrowers who require greater amounts of capital.

-For experienced investors concerned about the potential impact of inheritance tax on their estate, this service could be a compelling consideration.
-The service may also provide additional diversification to a large estate planning portfolio or be of interest to those looking for a service that can potentially offer BPR replacement relief.
+For experienced investors concerned about the potential impact of inheritance tax on their estate, this service could be worthy of consideration.
+The service may also provide additional diversification to a portfolio containing multiple estate planning products or those looking for a service that could offer BPR replacement relief.
 Investors should form their own view.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.